World Para Athletics Championships 2019 | Day 1 As It Happened

 Paralympic long jumper Lacey Henderson seemed like a dead cert for Rio 2016.
 But some personal issues came up and her performance dipped.
 One phone call changed all that.
 Lacey is a cancer surviving amputee with a great sense of humour.
 Below, the American shares her story.

-Podcast: How a phone call turned Lacey Henderson into a Paralympian
+Podcast: How a phone call made Lacey Henderson a Paralympian

-Podcast: How a phone call turned Lacey Henderson into a ParalympianParalympic long jumper Lacey Henderson seemed like a dead cert for Rio 2016.
+Podcast: How a phone call made Lacey Henderson a ParalympianUS long jumper Lacey Henderson seemed like a dead cert for Rio 2016.
 But some personal issues came up and her performance dipped.
-One phone call, when she was on holiday, changed all that.
-Lacey is a cancer surviving amputee with a great sense of humour.
-The American shares her story ahead of the 2019 World Para Athletics Championships in Dubai.
+One phone call when she was on holiday changed all that.
+Lacey is an amputee cancer survivor with a wicked sense of humour.
+She shares her story ahead of the 2019 World Para Athletics Championships in Dubai.

 9:06 pm - Saliev leaps to gold

 What a night for Uzbekistan's Doniyor Saliev, whose Championship Record leap of 7.44m sealed the Men's T12 Long Jump final.

 Malaysia's Kar Gee Wong claimed silver, with Azerbaijan's Kamil Aliyev in bronze.